-The following statement is being issued by Waters Kraus & Paul, LLP and Complex Law Group, LLC, regarding In re Cobb EMC Class Action, Civil Action File No. 10:100353-48.
+The following statement is being issued by Waters Kraus Paul & Siegel, LLP and Complex Law Group, LLC, regarding In re Cobb EMC Class Action, Civil Action File No. 10:100353-48.

 TO: ALL CURRENT AND FORMER MEMBERS OF COBB ELECTRIC MEMBERSHIP CORPORATION